Foster Parents Often Struggle To Find Doctors To Treat The Kids In Their Care

 "We would not be able to foster without Medicaid," says Sherri Croom, 41, of Tallahassee, Fla.
 "It pays for everything."

-Yet, Croom and other foster parents say that, even with the coverage, they struggle to meet the extraordinary health needs of their children.
-Part of the trouble is too few doctors accept Medicaid, most notably mental health specialists.
+Yet Croom and other foster parents say that even with the coverage, they struggle to meet the extraordinary health needs of their children.
+Part of the trouble is that too few doctors accept Medicaid, most notably mental health specialists.
 Families also face the challenge of coordinating treatment decisions between government welfare agencies and foster kids' biological parents.

 Treating the effects of abuse and neglect